Ethics (Upd: Aug 23, ’25)

 According to the court filings and subsequent media coverage, Stern’s family accused Kan of manipulating and exploiting Sharon.

-There were motions to dismiss the case for lack of personal jurisdiction by NYC butoh artist Vangeline (real name Helene Gand), and Thai butoh artist Sonoko Shoji, but these motions were not granted.9
+There were motions to dismiss the case for lack of personal jurisdiction by NYC butoh artist Vangeline (real name Helene Gand), and Thai butoh artist Sonoko Shoji, but these motions were not granted.9 Oddly enough, on September 18, 2019, Tibor Stern himself dismissed the case.
+See notice of dismissal here.

 See publicly revealed emails of Katsura Kan here.